davide-perego-runtime/alia-docs/steel-sdk-android.md

     });
 ```

-login in Alia cloud API and retrieve locks info:
+login in Alia cloud API and retrieve locks info on success using a callback:
 ```java
     Log.i(TAG, "4. login with username / password");